gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 Congrats!
 This is the beginning of your very first Gatsby site! 🎉

-You’ll be able to visit the site locally at [**_http://localhost:8000_**](http://localhost:8000/) for as long as your development server is running.
-That’s the process you started by running the `gatsby develop` command.
-To stop running that process (or to “stop running the development server”), go back to your terminal window, hold down the “control” key, and then hit “c” (ctrl-c).
+You'll be able to visit the site locally at [**_http://localhost:8000_**](http://localhost:8000/) for as long as your development server is running.
+That's the process you started by running the `gatsby develop` command.
+To stop running that process (or to "stop running the development server"), go back to your terminal window, hold down the "control" key, and then hit "c" (ctrl-c).
 To start it again, run `gatsby develop` again!

 **Note:** If you are using VM setup like `vagrant` and/or would like to listen on your local IP address, run `gatsby develop -- --host=0.0.0.0`.
 Now, the development server listens on both 'localhost' and your local IP.